Toroweap Overlook – Tuweep – the best of the Grand Canyon

 According to the official NPS website, the increasing popularity of the Tuweep area has led to overuse by vehicles and visitors.
 The Tuweep area is becoming overcrowded.
 In addition, vehicles are exceeding noise limits and impacting natural and cultural resources.

 To protect the Toroweap Overlook and Tuweep area, Grand Canyon National Park has decided to implement a three-year pilot project for day-use reservations at the Tuweep Visitor Use Area, Toroweap Valley, and Kanab Plateau.
 A $2 per vehicle ticket fee is proposed for visitors to access Tuweep.
+It’s also mandatory in 2023.

 It is important to note that visitors with a valid Tuweep backcountry permit for overnight camping at the Tuweep campground (see below for more details) can enter the area without purchasing a day-use ticket.
 Visitors must also have a valid park entrance ticket or site pass.